ucfcbb/HP-PBWT/README.md

 Haplotype-based parallel PBWT.
 Contact Author: Kecong Tang (kecong.tang@ucf.edu)

-HP-PBWT is a tool to parallel PBWT's all vs all L-Long Matches and Set-Maximal Matches by dividing the haplotype dimension.
+HP-PBWT is a tool to parallel Durbin's PBWT's all vs all L-Long Matches and Set-Maximal Matches by dividing the haplotype dimension.
 More detailed information will be provided later.

+Durbin's BPWT can be found at https://github.com/richarddurbin/pbwt.

 A quick demonstration can be found at Benchmark_Bin/